nette/tokenizer/readme.md

 composer require nette/tokenizer
 ```

 The release 2.3 requires PHP version 5.4 or newer (is compatible with PHP up to 7.2).
+The release 3.0 requires PHP 7.1.

 ## String tokenization